-Internet domain names are verbal representations of a numerical address used to identify and locate websites on the internet.
+Internet domain names are verbal representations of numerical addresses used to identify and locate websites on the internet.
 Each internationally recognized country is entitled to one top level domain ("TLD"), referred to as a country code top level domain, or ccTLD.
 Canada's ccTLD is the .ca domain.
 The .ca domain is currently administered by the Canadian Internet Registration Authority.

-Registration in the .ca domain is available only to applicants who can demonstrate Canadian presence requirements, namely, Canadian citizens, permanent residents or their legal representatives, Aboriginal peoples,5 corporations incorporated under the laws of Canada or any province or territory of Canada, trusts, partnerships, associations and other individuals and entities that meet certain requirements.
+Registration in the .ca domain is available only to applicants who can demonstrate Canadian presence requirements, namely, Canadian citizens, permanent residents or their legal representatives, Aboriginal peoples, corporations incorporated under the laws of Canada or any province or territory, foreign corporations with an extra-provincial licence to operate in Canada, trusts, partnerships, associations and other individuals and entities that meet certain requirements.
 Generally, the registration and transfer processes for .ca domain names are not particularly sophisticated or complicated.
 Dispute resolution processes in the .ca domain were established in 2001.